Baby T-Rex: Gameplay

+The player character traverses various sidescrolling levels with platforming gameplay.

+Plot

-In the original Baby T-Rex version of the game, players control an anthropomorphic skateboarding dinosaur, who must traverse various levels in order to save his girlfriend from the evil wizard Sethron.
+In the original, Baby T-Rex version of the game, an anthropomorphic skateboarding dinosaur must save his girlfriend from the evil wizard Sethron.

-In the Agro Soar version of the game, players control Agro as he tries to escape a "pre-historic cartoon within his own TV" in which he is trapped by Sethron after he had insulted the wizard while watching the television show Curse of Sethron.
+In the Agro Soar version of the game, Agro tries to escape a "pre-historic cartoon within his own TV" in which he is trapped by Sethron after he had insulted the wizard while watching the television show Curse of Sethron.

-The Bamse version of the game sees Bamse, the world's strongest bear, and his rabbit friend Lille Skutt rescuing the inventor tortoise Skalman from the mischievous wolf Vargen after Skalman transports them 75 millions of years back in time, to the age of the dinosaurs in a time machine he had built.
+The Bamse version of the game sees Bamse, the world's strongest bear, and his rabbit friend Lille Skutt rescuing the inventor tortoise Skalman from the mischievous wolf Vargen after Skalman transports them 75 millions of years back in time to the age of the dinosaurs in a time machine he has built.

-The We're Back!
-A Dinosaur's Story version of the game sees players control Rex, a Tyrannosaurus rex with enhanced intelligence who must rescue his three dinosaur friends Woog, Elsa and Dweeb from the film's villain Professor Screweyes.
+In the We're Back!
+A Dinosaur's Story version of the game, Rex, a Tyrannosaurus rex with enhanced intelligence must rescue his three dinosaur friends Woog, Elsa and Dweeb from the film's villain Professor Screweyes.